Numbers Tell the story

 Community Connections Program

-125 people were assisted with supportive services by volunteers such as food deliveries, small home repairs, and yard work.
-392 individuals and families received over $20,000 (total) in emergency financial assistance to help with expenses such as rent, heat, electrical bills, fuel, and clothing.
-446 people were referred to other programs and community services for things such as Energy Assistance, Food Share, the Free Clinic, and medical appointment mileage reimbursement.
-17,943 volunteer hours were contributed by community members to help make all of Stepping Stones’ programs and services possible.
+177 people were assisted with supportive services by volunteers such as transportation, small home repairs, and yard work.
+484 individuals and families received over $27,000 (total) in emergency financial assistance to help with expenses such as rent, heat, electrical bills, fuel, and clothing.
+1,831 people were referred to other programs and community services for things such as Energy Assistance, Food Share, and medical appointment mileage reimbursement.
+17,811 volunteer hours were contributed to help make all of Stepping Stones’ programs and services possible.

 Stepping Stones offers a ‘hand up’ not a ‘hand out.’